-The following entry requirements must apply before a person will be allowed to enrol for the basic traffic officer's course and these requirements must be read with Regulation 2B of NRTA, In the event of any conflict, the national legislation will prevail:
+The following entry requirements must apply before a person will be allowed to enrol for the basic traffic officer's course:

-- a) National Senior Certificate; - b) Code B driving licence (manual transmission); - c) The applicant must be employed by a law enforcement authority; or any applicant eligible for this training in terms of the National Road Traffic Act; - d) No criminal record (s); - e) Completed prescribed Medical Form by a registered medical practitioner as proof that a person may do strenuous exercise; and - f) The applicant must be under the age of 35 years on the day of application for the post or nomination by the relevant employer.
+- a) National Senior Certificate; - b) Code B driving licence (manual transmission); - c) The applicant must be employed by a Provincial Authority, Local Authority or the National Department of Transport; or any applicant eligible for this training in terms of the National Road Traffic Act. - d) No criminal record (s); - e) Completed prescribed Medical Form by a registered medical practitioner as proof that a person may do strenuous exercise; and - f) The applicant must be under the age of 35 years on the day of enrolment.